Official IOCCC rules

 Rule 2

-The size rule requires your submission to satisfy BOTH Rule 2a and Rule 2b:
+Rule 2 requires that your submission satisfy BOTH Rule

-You may check your code prior to submission by giving the filename
+2b prior to submitting your code by giving the filename

 as a command like argument to the iocccsize(1)